PathwayCommons/guide/_datasets/TCGA_Ovarian_Cancer/get-data.md

 ]
 ```

 We are particularly interested in the `analysis` and `associated_entities` fields.
-For the `analysis` field  we will retrieve the `submitter_id` whose prefix represents the UUID (e.g. `871da002-8649-42bc-8ce4-9d2a8ff66213`) of the corresponding downloaded RNA-Seq data file (e.g. `871da002-8649-42bc-8ce4-9d2a8ff66213.htseq.counts.gz`).
+For the `analysis` field  we will retrieve the `submitter_id` whose prefix represents the UUID (e.g. `871da002-8649-42bc-8ce4-9d2a8ff66213`) of the corresponding downloaded RNA-seq data file (e.g. `871da002-8649-42bc-8ce4-9d2a8ff66213.htseq.counts.gz`).
 For the `associated_entities` field we'll want the `case_id` which is the case UUID for this data assigned by the GDC and will serve as the output column header.

 > *Beware: Different data file types are accompanied by different metadata schemas*